NordicWayInterchange/interchange/GLOSSARY.md

 - `Originating country` A two-letter country code (e.g. NO or SE or DK) representing the country where the data originates.
 - `Message type` Type of message for the publication.
 E.g. DENM, DATEX2, IVIM
   - **Additional fields for DATEX2 publications**
-    - `Publisher name` This is the identifier for the datex message distributer.
+    - `Publisher name` This is the identifier for the datex message distributor.
 Obtained from the nationalIdentifier section of the datex document.
     - `Publication type` Publication type (only one) E.g: SituationPublication or MeasuredDataPublication or VmsPublication
   - **Additional fields for DENM publications**
     - `Cause codes` select the cause codes this publication supports
-- `Quadtree` Quadtree tiles representing the coverage area of the publication, comma sparated without spaces with a leading and trailing comma.
+- `Quadtree` Quadtree tiles representing the coverage area of the publication, comma separated without spaces with a leading and trailing comma.
 E.g. ,01223,102332,012322, If you click on the "Show map" button it will open a tool to help you create the tiles.
 Zoom in and click on the tiles to add them to the list. click on the tile again to remove it. click save to return to the "Add capability" screen.
 Once a capability has been created by clicking the "Create my capability" button you should see it in the Capability tab.
 If you open the capability by clicking on it in the list in the Capability tab, you can use the "Deliver" button to quickly create a [delivery](#delivery) for this specific capability.